patobottos/itacademy-react-notes/notes.md

 One main difference: in JSX we use the keyword **"className"**, camel case, and when it converts into HTML it turns into **"class"**.

 A component is, basically, a function.
+We declare it with a capital letter.
 At the end of the file, we export it.
 For example:

     import './App.css';